 - Faculty & Academic Professionals participating in a job share and working at least .5 of a 1.0 FTE position.

 To qualify for reimbursement, guidelines must be met and the course must not be available at PCC.
-The Tuition Reimbursement form outlines the eligibility and other guidelines about the tuition reimbursement program.
+The Tuition Reimbursement form outlines the eligibility and other guidelines for the tuition reimbursement program.

 Each term, print out the Tuition Reimbursement Form, fill it in and send it to Nancy Cloud, Downtown Center 321.
 You will be notified of your reimbursement amount via e-mail.
-Print out the information below or send a hyperlink to this web page for your supervisor.
+Print out the information below or send a link to this web page to your supervisor.